trevorzimmerman/trevorzimmerman.github.io/pages/university/mtre6710-point-cloud-data.md

 ## Project Summary

-This project applies the DBSCAN (Density-Based Spatial Clustering of Applications with Noise) algorithm to 3D lidar data of Lower Manhattan, New York City using Python and Open3D.
+This project applies the DBSCAN (Density-Based Spatial Clustering of Applications with Noise) algorithm to 3D LiDAR data of Lower Manhattan, New York City.
+The workflow used CloudCompare, Python, and Open3D for preprocessing, clustering, and visualization.

 ## Demonstration Video

-The video shows the LIDAR point clouds in their original form in CloudCompare, then in Open3D before and after DBSCAN clustering.
+The video shows the LiDAR point clouds in their original form in CloudCompare, then in Open3D before and after DBSCAN clustering.

 <iframe width="100%" height="600"
         src="https://www.youtube.com/embed/q8Vmc37t8z4?rel=0"